siboehm/lleaves/README.md

 converts them into optimized machine code.

 ## Why LLeaves?
-- Drop-in replacement for LightGBM: The interface is a subset of `LightGBM.Booster`.
+- Drop-in replacement for LightGBM inference: The interface is a subset of `LightGBM.Booster`.
 - Speed: Up to 10x performance increase compared to LightGBM.
 - Just two dependencies: `llvmlite` and `numpy`.
 LLVM comes statically linked.

-## Why not LLeaves?
-Some LightGBM features are not yet implemented in LLeaVes:
+A few LightGBM features are not yet implemented:
 - Multiclass prediction
 - Linear Models